mistycheney/MouseBrainAtlas/doc/Preprocessing.md

 Output are 8-bit (thionin) or 16-bit (fluorescent) TIFFs.

-# Rectify the images
+# Rectify images

-The images must have the anterior at the left and the posterior at the right.
+The images must have anterior at the left, posterior at the right, dorsal at the top and ventral at the bottom.

 # Preprocessing a new stack